Types of Sparkling Wine: A Guide to Champagne, Prosecco, and More

-Learn all about Champagne, Prosecco, and other sparkling wines.
+Learn about different types of Champagne and and other sparkling wines.

 Sparkling wine is any wine that's bubbly.
 It can be white wine, red wine, or rosé, and it is made all over the world.